 Because we are afraid to fail at something, we tend to postpone actions in order to delay the results.
 This is known as procrastination.

-Procrastination is one of the main factors for failure.
+Procrastination is one of the main factors of failure.
 Because simply success is the result of taking action.

-If you believe that the steps to reach your goals are too difficult to achieve, chuck them down into smaller steps, and short attainable goals.
+If you believe that the steps to reach your goals are too difficult to achieve, chunk them down into smaller steps, and short attainable goals.
 But you have to take action.

 See?
 I keep mentioning goals and taking action.
 This what lean planning is all about.
 You can write the whole first version of the plan in a few hours, and start taking action.

 I used to postpone the planning idea as I said above, because it was too time consuming and stuffed with lots of paragraphs that are unrelated to taking action.